MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 **p-value**: 0.0 for almost all tests except 0.664 for `operability disruption`

-**Conclusion**: Almost all causes (except `operability disruption`) have a p-value of 0.0, which is smaller than our significance level 0.05, therefore it is save to reject the null hypothesis, and we can conclude that the causes of power outage may have significant effect on outage duration length.
+**Conclusion**: Almost all causes (except `operability disruption`) have a p-value of 0.0, which is smaller than our significance level 0.05, therefore it is safe to reject the null hypothesis, and we can conclude that the causes of power outage may have significant effect on outage duration length.

 <iframe
   src="assets/Hypothesis.html"